dave-shawley/pydantic-tornado/docs/api/index.md

         ...
 ```

-You can also use the `api.Body` class in the MRO of your request type.
-This is occasionally useful to shorten the method signature.
-It can also muddy the type model if you are not very careful; remember that the request body is also required to be a Pydantic model
-so you are adding new fields by subclassing.
-Using inheritance usually implies an "is-a" relationship which is not the case here.

 ## Request bodies and response types

 The request body and response types are specified using Pydantic models.
 The models are used to validate the request body and